OpenMined/PySyft/docs/source/guides/data-owner/04-configure-pb.rst

 D. Takeaway
 ###############
-When you assign a ``privacy budget`` in Syft, you specify a ``risk tolerance`` on what level of ``visibility`` you feel comfortable having that Data Scientist control your data subjects.
+When you assign a ``privacy budget`` in Syft, you specify a ``risk tolerance`` on what level of ``visibility`` you feel comfortable having that Data Scientist have on your data subjects.
 You are balancing this with keeping the ``accuracy`` they get on a helpful level and maximizing the benefit of your dataset(s).